 Bartsch explained that the river had two sources, namely Jor and Dan, but not every chart showed it this way, including his own.
 One that did was by Bartsch’s mentor Isaac Habrecht (1589–1633) in 1628, illustrated below.
 Habrecht had previously included Jordanus and several other new Plancius constellations on a globe of 1621, from which Bartsch first learned of them.

 Jordanus flowing beneath the feet of Ursa Major as shown on a planisphere in the 1666 edition of Isaac Habrecht’s book Planiglobium coeleste et terrestre, originally published in 1628.
-The bright star at the confluence of the twin headwaters is the one we now know as Cor Caroli in Canes Venatici.
+The bright star at the confluence of the twin headwaters at left is the one we now know as Cor Caroli in Canes Venatici.
 (Image courtesy ECHO, Berlin.)

 Jordanus flowed from the tail of Ursa Major between the Bear and Leo (an area now occupied by Hevelius’s subsequent creations Leo Minor and Lynx), ending next to Camelopardalis, another Plancius invention.
 The German globe maker Johann Ludwig Andreae (1667–1725) reversed the direction of flow on his planisphere of 1724, placing the twin sources next to the head of the Bear.

 Jordanus became forgotten during the 18th century once Hevelius had introduced Canes Venatici, Leo Minor, and Lynx in this same area, and it was not shown by Bode.